C-Adam/Coding-Notes/JavaScript/Note.md

 /*The "?" checks the existence of all elements before it.
 If an element does not exist, "undefined" would be returned instead of proceeding.
 Without this optional chaining, we would receive an error because: monday is already undefined and trying to access an property of an undefined element results in a error.*/

-//The same can be used on Methods: console.log(restaurant.Order?.("sushi")?
-"Method exists" : "Method does not exist"); //This would print Method does not exist console.log(restaurant.Hello ?
-"Method exists" : "Method does not exist"); //This would print Method exists
+//The same can be used on Methods: console.log(restaurant.SaySomething?.("Hello World!") ??
+"Method does not exist"); //This would print Hello World! console.log(restaurant.Bye?.("Hello World!") ??
+"Method does not exist"); //This would print Method does not exist

 //As well as Arrays:
 let users = [{ name: "jonas", email: "blalalal@gmail.com" }];